10 Important Lab Glassware | List of Names and Uses in Chemistry

 round bottom flask

-The round-shaped transparent flask with the ability to hold liquids and has a narrow mouth.
+The round-shaped transparent flask has the ability to hold liquids and has a narrow mouth.

 Round bottom flasks are available in shapes like 100ml, 250ml, 500ml, etc.